 The Science Museum Group, in partnership with Public Power Solutions, is preparing for the construction of an exciting renewable energy project at its storage site in Wroughton near Swindon.

-A solar farm will be installed on 180 acres of redundant brownfield land at the former RAF airfield, now owned by the Group.
-When complete the farm will generate 50MW of energy – over three times the amount of electricity the Group uses, and enough to power around 15,000 homes.
+The solar farm is currently being constructed on 178 acres of redundant land at the former RAF airfield now owned by the Museum.
+When complete this array will generate 40MW of energy – enough to power over 12,000 homes.

 The scheme will contribute significantly to Swindon Borough Council’s renewable energy targets, and see biodiversity improvements at the site too – including bat and bird boxes, planting of nectar-rich meadows for insects and better management of the land for chalk-loving plants.
 There will also be a flock of sheep grazing by the solar panels to keep weeds in check, and to maximise productivity from the same area of land.